tanushree2000/Fast-Fashion-Supply-Chain-Analytics/README.md

-# Supply Chain Analytics for Fast Fashion Optimization
+# Fast Fashion Supply Chain Analytics
 **Analytics at the Heart of Fashion Logistics**
 _____              _     _